My Main Page with Links to My Other

 190p (H) 1995

 Smaller schools and a call for more neoprogressive education dominate the arguments offered by Deborah Meier.
 Power of Their Ideas is almost entirely anecdotal.
 The successes are probably a tribute to the energy and creativity of the author rather than breakthrough methods.
 Mere mortals will have trouble replicating her successes.
-There is some research out there, however, to suggest that smaller schools are more beneficial, especially I am inclined to assume at the elementary and middle school levels.
+Some research out there, however, suggests smaller schools are more beneficial.

-The author makes some arguments for seeking more practical schooling—especially practical math, but then boasts, “I once figured out that there are more jobs in New York City for people with advance musical or artistic skills than for those with advanced calculus [mostly scientists and engineers I presume].
+The author argues for more practical schooling—especially practical math, but then boasts, “I once figured out that there are more jobs in New York City for people with advanced musical or artistic skills than for those with advanced calculus."
 Art and music may have greater utilities of various types than calculus, but one of them is not career utility.
-The number of artists in New York does not make art a better career choice than engineering any more than the greater numbers of textile workers makes textile work a better career choice than orthopedics.
-The underemployment rate for advanced artists and musicians is probably well over 90 percent, while the underemployment rate for those in careers that require advanced calculus is probably less than five percent.
-Further, the numbers of artistic jobs are more fixed than advance calculus related jobs.
+The underemployment rate for artists and musicians is probably well over 90 percent, while the underemployment rate for those in careers that require advanced calculus is probably less than 20 percent.

-Unlike the author, I do not think that advanced musical and artistic classes lead to greater habit of citizenship than calculus.
+The author also thinks advanced musical and artistic classes lead to greater habits of citizenship than calculus.
 The Hollywood culture indicates otherwise.
-Unless the author takes citizenship to mean token, publicized efforts or marketing nihilism or relentlessly distracting individuals from important tasks in life or both.
-The edifying claims of artistes are wishfully and grossly exaggerated.
-Designing a pump for a water treatment plants wouldn’t be considered an act of citizenship, but designing one more piece of postmodern detritus sure would.
-Even schlocksters such as Aaron Spelling think they are entertainment “altruists.”
-He thinks his shows prevents suicides if it were not for the wonders provided by his shows.
-Life would be unbearable without Beverly Hills 90210.
-Life without Beverly Hills 90210 would simply be
+Unless the author takes citizenship to mean token, publicity stunts or marketing nihilism or relentlessly distracting individuals.
+The edifying claims of artistes are grossly exaggerated.
+Designing a pump for a water treatment plants wouldn't be considered an act of citizenship, but designing one more piece of postmodern detritus sure would.
+Even individuals such as Aaron Spelling think they are entertainment “altruists.”
+Spelling believes his television shows reduce the national suicide rate.
+Life, of course, would be unbearable without Beverly Hills 90210.

 Standards for Our Schools by Judy Codding and Marc Tucker

-This work argues that we should replace shopping mall schools with Bob’s Algebra, Protractor and Compass Incorporated (Okay, slight straw person).
-After seeing the books out there, students need statistics and probability much more than they need algebra.
-High wrong standards are little improvement over low wrong standards, not to mention the importance of proper enforcement.
+This work argues that we should replace shopping mall schools with Bob’s Algebra, Protractor, and Compass Incorporated (Okay, straw person).
+After seeing the arguments out there, students need statistics and probability much more than algebra.
+High, wrong standards are little improvement over low, wrong standards, not to mention the importance of proper enforcement.
 And what is the primary reason for having higher standards?
-To improve percentile comparisons?
+According to the authors, to improve percentile comparisons.
 Bzzzz.
 Try again.
-Not recommended.

 The Learning Gap: Why Our Schools Are Failing and What We Can Learn from Japanese and Chinese Education by Harold W. Stevenson and James W. Stigler

 Tries to dispel myths about education at the two Asian powers.
-This is heresy, but did it occur to anyone that Chinese and Japanese schools stink even worse, especially Chinese schools in the moral education department.
-Not recommended.
+This is heresy, but Chinese and Japanese schools stink even worse, especially Chinese schools in the moral education department.

 Greater Expectations by William Damon

-Damon argues for “higher” standards because challenges are needed for the development of humans.
-Children should enjoy striving and they should not be treated as mental weaklings who need to be protected from ideas.
+Damon argues for higher standards because challenges are needed for the development of humans.
+Children should enjoy striving and not be protected from ideas.
 This work needs stronger recommendations and less education jargon.
 Damon’s standards are neither high enough nor good enough.
 Not recommended.

 Annual Editions Education by Fred Schultz, editor